neilscudder/control-nodejs/README.md

 # control
 A remote control for music systems in a commercial setting where physical access to the audio equipment is often obstructed.
 Intended for use in conjunction with the [paradigm connector](https://github.com/neilscudder/paradigm) to provide control from mobile data network devices over LAN-based music players.
 A high speed mobile web interface for use in commercial background music, compatible with old phones and congested networks.

 This is a web based client interface for the [music player daemon](https://github.com/MaxKellermann/MPD), dependant on on php, mongodb and [mpc](http://git.musicpd.org/cgit/master/mpc.git/).
+Uses [Solarized Palette](https://github.com/altercation/solarized).

 A minimum-security authentication framework provides an means of quickly sharing passwordd-less login.
 An end user is provided a URL with embedded credentials granting them access to certain controls.
 For each Control URL there is a matching Reset URL, which will re-generate both links.
 See notes on authentication below.